mindprotectionkit/immunity-core/README.md

 Unfortunately there is no easy to use bare metal hypervisor with appropriate security built-in.

 The Goal of this project is to create a very small, ultra secure, lightweight, read only KVM hypervisor.
 We want to protect cloud services from adversaries of any kind.
-Gouvernments should not be able to steal our data from clouds.
+Governments should not be able to steal our data from clouds.
 Immunity Core is an important tool to fulfill this mission.

 #Security

-Immunity Core integrates the following seurity-features.
+Immunity Core integrates the following security-features.

 + No keyboard/mouse at runtime.
-+
++ Restricted SSH access.

 #Project Principles